Ralph Turner, MHA, MPA, FACHE

 Prior to joining Washington Hospital Center, Ralph served 22 years in the United States Army where he started his military career as Private First Class, repairing medical equipment in Army hospitals.
 He quickly advanced to sergeant, staff sergeant and graduated from Warrant Officers Candidate School.
 As a Warrant Officer, Ralph assumed positions at Army medical centers with responsibility for biomedical engineering, maintenance management, clinical engineering, construction management and logistics in a variety of locations.

-Ralph received his undergraduate degree in business administration and management from the University of Maryland; his Masters of Public Administration from Troy University in Dothan, Ala.; and his Masters of Health Administration from the University of Maryland.
+Ralph received his undergraduate degree in business administration and management from the University of Maryland; his Master of Public Administration from Troy University in Dothan, Ala.; and his Master of Health Administration from the University of Maryland.
 He is also a Fellow in the American College of Healthcare Executives.